dpays/esteem8app.github.io/README.md

 ## Introduction
 This web application is built using polymer and material compoments providing a user friendly interface.

-It provide functionalities to browse publications on the steem network.
+Application is server indepedent,user data is private and it provide functionalities to browse publications on the steem network.

-Application is server indepedent so user data is private.
+Feel free to copy code, contribute, correct bug or purpose a new features.